Stnode Functionality

 The stnode objects are designed to be serializable to and from ASDF files.
 As noted above, the stnode objects wrapped by the DataModel are the actual objects which are serialized to ASDF not the DataModel object itself.

 roman_datamodels provides a custom ASDF extension so that ASDF can handle the stnode objects.
 This extension does not include the schemas used to build the stnode objects, as the schemas are already included in extension provided by the RAD package.
-The ASDF extension itself is defined in the roman_datamodels.stnode._converters module.
-As part of this module, the serialization and de-serialization logic is defined in the “converters” for each of the three “tagged” object base classes.
-The extension is then integrated into ASDF by the roman_datamodels.stnode._integration module, as this module allows the ASDF extension to be registered with ASDF without having to always import roman_datamodels whether or not it is used for a particular case.
+The ASDF extension itself is defined in the roman_datamodels._stnode._converters module.
+As part of this module, the serialization and de-serialization logic is defined in the “converters” for each of the “tagged” object base classes.
+The extension is then integrated into ASDF by the roman_datamodels._stnode._integration module, as this module allows the ASDF extension to be registered with ASDF without having to always import roman_datamodels whether or not it is used for a particular case.
 This is a recommendation from ASDF so that the extension will have minimal impact on the general ASDF performance for a given user.